longhorn/website/content/docs/1.6.0/advanced-resources/deploy/customizing-default-settings.md

 ### Using Helm

 > **NOTE:**
-> Helm 2 is not supported, [ref](https://helm.sh/blog/helm-2-becomes-unsupported/).
-> Please use Helm 3 for Longhorn installation and upgrade.
+> Use Helm 3 when installing and upgrading Longhorn.
+Helm 2 is [no longer supported](https://helm.sh/blog/helm-2-becomes-unsupported/).

 Use the Helm command with the `--set` flag to modify the default settings.
 For example: